-- Noise (Readings fluctuate up and down) could be due to: - Clagged/Dirty Junction: refer to the Cleaning Procedure above. - Loss of shielding due to low electrolyte level (in refillable electrodes only): refill with HI 7071 for single junction or HI 7082 for double junction electrodes. - Dry Membrane/Junction: soak in HI 70300 storage solution for at least 1 hour.
-Check to make sure the installation is such as to create a well for the electrode bulb to constantly remain moist. - Drifting: soak the electrode tip in warm HI 7082 solution for one hour and rinse tip with distilled water (refill with fresh HI 7071 for single junction electrodes and HI 7082 for double junction electrodes if necessary). - Low Slope: refer to the cleaning procedure above.
+- Noise (Readings fluctuate up and down) could be due to: - Clogged/Dirty Junction: Refer to the Cleaning Procedure above. - Loss of shielding due to low electrolyte level (in refillable electrodes only): refill with HI 7071 for single junction or HI 7082 for double junction electrodes. - Dry Membrane/Junction: Soak in storage solution HI 70300 for at least 1 hour.
+Check to make sure the installation is such as to create a well for the electrode bulb to constantly remain moist. - Drifting: Soak the electrode tip in warm Hanna Solution HI 7082 for one hour and rinse tip with distilled water (refill with fresh HI 7071 for single junction electrodes and HI 7082 for double junction electrodes if necessary). - Low Slope: Refer to the cleaning procedure above.